vankoreaseoul/Instagram_clone_project/README.md

 1. Needs to apply MVVM design pattern.
 - These days, more and more mobile apps are accepting MVVM pattern.
 MVC pattern I applied for this project, which has long history, used for long time and still one of stable good patterns, but it puts a lot of burdens on controller.
 So I need to learn and apply MVVM pattern.
 2. Needs to learn more stable ways to handle image.
 - As you can see on video, even though image is uploaded well, sometimes a few image views are blank.
 I made code which downloads image from server and saves in its own image cache.
 The way is used commonly to deal with image based on my research, but I can see it's not enough and doesn't work perfectly.
+I don't know if I'm wrong with this way or there are better ways or perhaps it might be a problem on server.
+I need to research.
+3.